trstlabs/intento/docs/intro/Usecases.md

 Pay family-members, employees and contractors each day/week/month, without exposing privacy-sensitive data.
 Recipients can be paid in desired currency and can continuously earn yield

 With recurring payments on current smart contracts recipients have to claim tokens manually.
-By integrating with Trustless Hub end-users receive tokens automatically.
+By integrating with Intento end-users receive tokens automatically.

 | Time-Based Automation Use Cases for Payment | Explanation                                                                                                                                                                                                                                                   |
 | ------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |